-Join Ben Long for an in-depth discussion in this video Using gradient masks to improve dynamic range, part of Shooting and Processing High Dynamic Range Photographs (HDR).
+Join Ben Long for an in-depth discussion in this video Using gradient masks to improve dynamic range, part of HDR Photography: Shooting and Processing.

 When we talk about expanding dynamic range, it's usually the multi-shot tone mapping special software HDR process that gets all the attention, but very often all you need to do to solve the dynamic range problem is a little selective tonal adjustment, which you can achieve through some simple masking.
 As we discussed earlier, in most cases your camera will expose to protect highlights and that will tend to underexpose darker areas in your scene.
 However, very often you'll be able to brighten up those darker areas to even out your exposure.

 We're going to do that right now with a raw file that I shot on a cloudy day.
 Now, I first took a picture of this scene exposed normally and I got this.
 Now, there are some bright spots in the clouds up here but because this is a RAW file I could probably recover those.
 However, it was a very dramatic sk, and I knew that I'd really want to play up the contrast in the clouds and that I would have an easier time of that with a darker exposure.
 So I dialed in some negative exposure compensation, shot again, and got this.